dougeby/IntuneDocs/InTuneDocs/DeployUse/whats-coming-in-intune.md

 You can now configure a custom policy for Samsung KNOX devices that lets you create one of the following:
 - A list of apps that are blocked from running on the device.
 Even if installed, an app defined in the blocked list cannot be activated on the device.
 - A list of apps that users of the device are allowed to install from the Google Play store.
 No other apps can be installed from the store.

 These settings can only be used by devices that run Samsung KNOX.
 <!--- For details, see [Use custom policies to allow and block apps for Samsung KNOX devices]( custom-policy-to-allow-and-block-samsung-knox-apps.md)--->
 <!---TFS 1311629 --->

 ### New apps compatible with mobile application management (MAM) policies
-The Yammer app for [iOS](https://itunes.apple.com/app/yammer/id289559439?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.yammer.v1) is now compatible with [Intune mobile application management (MAM) policies](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune), whether or not the device is enrolled.
+The Yammer app for [iOS](https://itunes.apple.com/app/yammer/id289559439?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.yammer.v1) will be compatible with [Intune mobile application management (MAM) policies](/intune/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune), whether or not the device is enrolled.

 For a full list of MAM compatible apps, see the [Microsoft Intune application partners](https://www.microsoft.com/cloud-platform/microsoft-intune-partners) site.
 <!--- TFS 1252335 & 1252336--->